Steven Kwan Preview, Player Props: Guardians vs. Tigers

-Steven Kwan -- with a slugging percentage of .447 in his past 10 games, including four extra-base hits -- will be in action for the Cleveland Guardians versus the Detroit Tigers, with Matt Manning on the mound, on August 19 at 7:10 PM ET.
+The Cleveland Guardians, including Steven Kwan and his .462 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Eduardo Rodriguez and the Detroit Tigers at Progressive Field, Sunday at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Tigers.
+In his previous appearance, he went 1-for-5 with an RBI against the Tigers.

 Steven Kwan Game Info & Props vs. the Tigers